When I connect to my local PostgreSQL database server with command

-$ psql postgres 'postgres' i encounter error message psql: FATAL: Peer authentication failed for user “postgres”.
+$ psql postgres 'postgres' I encounter the error message psql: FATAL: Peer authentication failed for user “postgres”.

 :~$ psql postgres 'postgres' psql: FATAL: Peer authentication failed for user "postgres"

-After investigate i finally find the solution to fix this error.
-This error is because postgresql has two authenticate methods as below.
+After investigating I finally find the solution to fix this error.
+This error is because PostgreSQL has two authenticate methods as below.

-- Peer Authentication : This authentication method will use the base operating system’s user name and password as the postgresql database server user account to login, this method is only effetive for local postgresql connection.
+- Peer Authentication (peer) Mode: This authentication method will use the base operating system’s user name and password as the PostgreSQL database server user account to login, this method is only effective for local PostgreSQL connections.

-- Password Authentication : This authentication method will need login user to provide username and password, and this method is effective for both local and remote postgresql database server connection.
+- Password Authentication (md5) Mode: This authentication method will need the login user to provide a username and password, and this method is effective for both local and remote PostgreSQL database server connections.
 The password can be saved both in clear-text or md5-encrypted.
-But we recommed use md5-encrypted.
+But we recommend using md5-encrypted.
 This can make the user account more safety.

 2. How To Change Postgresql Authentication Method.

-Postgresql authentication method is saved in a configuration file which name is pg_hba.conf.
-So you can change the authentication method follow below steps.
+PostgreSQL authentication method is saved in a configuration file, the file name is pg_hba.conf.
+So you can change the authentication method follow the below steps.

-- Locate the pg_hba.conf configuration file use linux locate command.
+- Locate the pg_hba.conf configuration file uses Linux locate command.

 :~$ locate pg_hba.conf /etc/postgresql/10/main/pg_hba.conf /usr/share/postgresql/10/pg_hba.conf.sample

-- Now edit the file use your favorite text editor, i use gedit in ubuntu.
+- Now edit the file using your favorite text editor, I use gedit in ubuntu.

 $ sudo gedit /etc/postgresql/10/main/pg_hba.conf [sudo] password for zhaosong: (gedit:317): IBUS-WARNING **: 11:34:40.540: The owner of /home/zhaosong/.config/ibus/bus is not root!

-- Comment database administrative login text line which end with peer and add a new line use md5 to replace peer.
-Do not forget save the changes.
+- Comment database administrative login text line which ends with peer and adds a new line use md5 to replace peer.
+Do not forget to save the changes.

 #local all postgres peer local all postgres md5